McTavishLab/extensiphy/README.md

 # RapUp
 ### Overview

-RapUp assembles homologous loci by mapping to a reference from the alignment, calls consensus, adds to existing alignment, and places in the tree using EPA in RAxML.
+RapUp is a pipeline that assembles homologous loci by aligning reads to a reference from the alignment, calls consensus, adds to the existing alignment, and places the new lineages in the tree using EPA in RAxML.

 RapUp takes an alignment, a tree, and sets of sequencing reads from query taxa.